The WriteSite's module 2 gives you guidance on how to choose the source material for your academic writing and how to evaluate those sources.

 Use Library databases to search for journal articles, chapters from books and reports.

-TIP: When searching databases think of synonyms, broader, narrower and related terms for the concepts you are searching.
-Use the features in the systems to refine your search (such as limiting by peer review or date) making the results more relevant.
+When searching databases think of synonyms, broader, narrower and related terms for the concepts you are searching.
+Use the features in the systems to refine your search (such as limiting by peer review or date) to make the results more relevant.

 BOOLEAN OPERATORS are used in database searching: